 Dad, forgive me for everything I've ever done.
 Now will you take me to

 is it you've done that you want us to forgive you for?"

 don't know.
 But just in case I did something, I want to be forgiven so

 how about when you spilled paint on the car?"

-that's what I want forgiven for."
+what I want forgiven for."

 about when you sassed your mother and didn't come home when you were

 those things too."

 about the neighbor's window you broke that you never paid for?"

 it appears to me that you don't even bother to pay any attention to